kvinzheng/daniels-youtube-clone/README.md

 8. `cd ../../` to go back to the root directory.
 9. `npm start` to launch the app on `localhost:3000`.
 10. Enjoy some youtube videos!!

+###  testing-breakout branch

+This branch is used for my React Testing with Jest Breakout sessions at Galvanize